home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 #### Flow style sequences

-The use of flow style should be avoided, while simple, short and clean.
-With longer data in it, it becomes long and harder to read quickly.
+The use of flow style should be avoided.
+While simple, short and clean, With longer data in it, it becomes long and harder to read quickly.

 If used, flow style sequences have space after each comma `,` and no white